AdobeDocs/experience-manager-64.de-DE/help/assets/config-dms7.md

 >[HINWEIS]
 >
->Dynamic Media - Der Scene7-Modus ist nur für die AEM Author-Instanz verfügbar.
-Daher müssen Sie die Konfiguration `runmode=dynamicmedia_scene7`für die AEM Author-Instanz und nicht für die AEM Publish-Instanz vornehmen.
+>Dynamische Medien - Der Scene7-Modus ist nur für die AEM-Autoreninstanz verfügbar.
+Daher müssen Sie `runmode=dynamicmedia_scene7`die AEM Author-Instanz konfigurieren, nicht die AEM Publish-Instanz.

 To enable Dynamic Media, you must startup AEM using the `dynamicmedia_scene7` runmode from the command line by entering the folllowing in a terminal window (example port used is 4502):